-There are several different statuses displayed under the messages tab on each contact profile.
+There are several different statuses displayed under the Messages tab on each contact card.
 These explain the delivery status for each email and SMS message you have sent to the contact.
 In this guide you will learn the terms so that you can keep track of the messages you have sent.

-The message is delivered to the recipient’s mail server.
+Delivered means that the message is delivered to the recipient’s email server.

-The message is delivered to the recipient's mail server and the message has been opened.
-Recipients that have automatic downloads of images in email will get the status Delivered (Opened).
+Delivered (Opened) means that the message is delivered and has been opened.
+Recipients that have automatic downloads of images in email will get this status, too.

-A hard bounce is an email message that has been returned to the sender because the recipient’s address is invalid.
-A hard bounce might occur because the domain name doesn’t exist or because the recipient is unknown.
+Status Hard bounce means that the email address is permanently invalid and unreachable.
+This might occur because the domain name doesn’t exist or because the recipient is unknown.

-One hard bounce on a contact will lead to de-activation of the email address.
-The email address of the contact is presented in red, overlaid with a red line.
+A hard bounce on a contact will lead to deactivation of the email address, and the contact’s email address is then presented in red, overlaid with a red line, on their contact card.

-In the message status tab on contact profiles, a Soft Bounce may also be presented as Blocked.
-In the statistic overview for a specific sendout, all types of Soft Bounces (including Blocked) are presented as Soft Bounces.
+In the statistic overview for a specific send-out, all types of soft bounces (including Blocked) are however sorted as Soft bounces.

-The intended recipient has not received the email message because he/she is included in a control group.
+This means that the recipient in question hasn’t received the email message because they are included in a control group.

 The message has been delivered to the recipient.